 • Key Features: Supports strings, hashes, lists, sets, sorted sets with range queries, bitmaps, hyperloglogs, and streams.
 Offers persistence, Lua scripting, transactions, and built-in replication and clustering.

 • Pros: Rich data types allow for complex caching scenarios.
 High performance.
 Persistence options.
 Versatile beyond caching (e.g., leaderboards, session management, real-time analytics).
-The speed and flexibility of Redis make it suitable for applications needing rapid access to varied data structures, similar to how Pomegra's AI tools provide real-time sentiment insights for the financial markets.
+The speed and flexibility of Redis make it suitable for applications needing rapid access to varied data structures, similar to how Pomegra's AI tools provide real-time sentiment insights for financial markets.

 • Cons: Single-threaded request processing (though I/O is non-blocking).
 Clustering adds complexity.
 Memory usage can be higher due to feature richness.